Disease Guide ·Epilepsy ·2026

 What Causes Epilepsy in Dogs

-Idiopathic epilepsy (no identifiable cause) is the most common form — it's genetic and hereditary.
-Structural epilepsy results from brain tumors, head trauma, or encephalitis.
-Reactive seizures can be triggered by toxins, liver disease, or metabolic imbalances.
-Idiopathic epilepsy typically starts between ages 1-5.
-Affects roughly 1-5% of all dogs
+Idiopathic epilepsy (genetic, no identifiable cause) is most common.
+Structural epilepsy from tumors, head trauma, or encephalitis.
+Reactive seizures from toxins, liver disease, or metabolic imbalances.
+Typically starts ages 1-5.
+Affects 1-5% of dogs

 Symptoms - What to Watch For

-Generalized seizures: falling over, stiffening, paddling legs, drooling, loss of bladder/bowel control.
-Focal seizures: twitching of one body part, odd behavior, snapping at invisible flies.
-Pre-seizure signs: restlessness, clinginess, staring.
+Generalized seizures: collapse, stiffening, leg paddling, drooling, bladder/bowel loss.
+Focal seizures: twitching one body part, odd behavior, snapping at flies.
+Pre-seizure: restlessness, clinginess, staring.
 Post-seizure: confusion, temporary blindness, pacing.
 Seizures typically last 30 seconds to 2 minutes

 Diagnosis - $1,500-$3,500